mirumee/ariadne-website/docs/api-reference.md

 SubscriptionType.set_field(name, resolver)
 ```

-Sets `resolver` callable as resolver that will be used to resolve the GraphQL field named `name`.
+It sets the `resolver` callable as a resolver that will be used to resolve the GraphQL field `name`.

-Returns value passed to `resolver` argument.
+It returns the value passed to the `resolver` argument.

-> Root resolvers set on subscription type are called with value returned by field's `source` resolver as first argument.
+> The root resolvers set on the subscription type are called with the value returned by the field's `source` resolver as the first argument.

 #### `set_source`